CPD Officers traveling Red Line

 System security

 Behind the scenes, there are ongoing and extensive efforts under way to prevent crime and to investigate and prosecute criminals who commit crimes on our near our properties.
-CTA’s Security Department works closely with the Chicago Police Department’s (CPD) Public Transportation Unit, a dedicated unit to CTA, on a number of ways to keep passengers safe each day.
+CTA’s Security Department works closely with CPD's Public Transportation Unit, a dedicated unit to CTA, on a number of ways to keep passengers safe each day.

 CPD and the suburban police departments of Evanston, Forest Park and the Oak Park all provide police protection on our buses, trains and stations via the deployment of both uniformed and plainclothes officers, as well as surveillance missions and other policing strategies, including: